- Change your address, pay renewal or reinstatement fee online.

 - If you’ve completed courses that are not on your record, contact your course provider.
 Course providers are required to notify the department of course completion information within 7 days.

-- Be prepared to submit documentation of your work experience, if you have it, when you apply for renewal.
-If you apply in person or by mail, submit any Affidavits of Experience with your application.
+- Be prepared to submit documentation of your work experience.
+If you apply in person or by mail, submit any Affidavits of Experience (F500-043-000) with your application.
 Mail them within 30 days if you apply online.
 Send them to the L&I Electrical Program, P.O.
 Box 44460, Olympia, Washington 98504-4460.

 - If you do not renew on or before your expiration date you will be charged a late renewal fee: